caledezma/ml_workshop/README.md

-# ml_workshop
+# nPlan's ML Workshop

-Repo for intro to ML workshop with nPlan
+This workshop will introduce the basics of machine learning along with some practical examples.